2024 Training Camp Announcement!

 Facilities

-The courts do not have air conditioning.
-Xiamen is a sub-tropical location and July temps are regularly in the upper 30’s to 40 degrees Celsius (90’s to 100) and humid as heck.
-You will sweat….a lot.
+There is a specially made cooling system at the courts that blows cool air directly to the ground that you can stand under.
+It feels like a nice cool breeze, but doesn’t really remove any of the humidity from the air and isn’t real air conditioning.
 Bring enough training clothes for you to change several times a day.
 In general be prepared for hot and humid weather and make sure to drink plenty of fluids (cold water, several brands of sports drinks and fruit juices will be available for purchase).

 Coach